th-1982/yoga-studio-website/README.md

   The structure of the initial site will include four pages:

   1. **Home Page** with navigation features in a header and footer, a section on the motivational messages and a section on the classes of yoga offered and information on location.
+  2. **About Page** with information on the instructors and more details about the classes of yoga they fascilitate.
+This page will include the same header and footer as the main page.
+  3. **Contact Page** with a detailed form that includes name and email address fields, as well as details on the users interest in the yoga studio.
+There will be a field for a text message and contact form received as well.